Yogesh7920/Tiger-Compiler/README.md

 # Lab Assignments

+## :white_check_mark:  Lab 3: Parser for Tiger language.
+    make -> builds the tiger compiler and results a executable tiger
 ## :white_check_mark:  Lab 2: AST for TIGER and MIPS
     Make tc -> Compiles the AST of tiger.
     Make mips -> Compiles the AST of MIPS.